alexyuly/chil/README.md

 The collapsed form is preferred to the expanded form, and the compiler emits a warning when expanded form is found.
 Collapsed form is more concise and more readable, with fewer lines and less indentation.

-Note that the backward slash `\` is a reserved preposition which cannot be used as part of Chil names, just as `@` and `->` are reserved and cannot be used.
+Note that the vertical bar `|` is a reserved preposition which cannot be used as part of Chil names, just as `@` and `->` are reserved and cannot be used.
 The compiler will throw an error if these symbols are used incorrectly.

-When referencing components by their relative file path, always use the forward slash `/`, even on Windows systems where the OS prefers the backslash.